 We then get a compact table showing us the number of missing and non-missing for the variable type.

-Below are the steps used to help you understand the working of this macro.
+Below are the steps to help you understand the working of this macro.

-1. Create a user-defined format to group missing and non-missing values.
+Step 1.
+Create a user-defined format for the group missing and non-missing values.

 proc format;